quat1024/garden/garden/linux.md

 I made a dropin at `/etc/default/grub.d/69_quat.cfg`.

-By default the grub menu is way too small owing to the laptop's 4k display.
-You can change the video mode using the `GRUB_GFXMODE` variable in one of those dropin files but I don't want to know what happens if I accidentally pick a value that my system doesn't support.
-Maybe the best solution is to boot into the (teeny tiny) GRUB terminal and run `videoinfo`?
+By default the grub menu is way too small owing to the laptop's 4k display; not only that but the program is clearly lagging from having to drive that many pixels.
+You can change the video mode using the `GRUB_GFXMODE` variable in one of those dropin files, but I don't want to know what happens if I accidentally pick a value that my system doesn't support.
+Instead I booted into the teeny tiny GRUB terminal and ran `videoinfo` to list the video modes.
+It was currently using `3840x2160x32` which is a bit much.
+I added `GRUB_GFXMODE=1024x768x32` to my dropin file, one of the supported options.

+While I was there I also added `GRUB_TIMEOUT=5` to reduce the automatic countdown from 10 to 5 seconds.

+One `update-grub` later and wahey it works.
+The Mint logo used as a boot splash is a little stretched-looking now (that'll happen when you stretch a 4:3 resolution to a 16:9 display).
+I don't care.

 ## "Drop-in files"